interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 MinimumCollateralVault
 ......................

-The minimum collateral (DOT) a Vault needs to provide to participate in the issue process.
+The minimum collateral (DOT) a vault needs to provide to participate in the issue process.

 .. note:: This is a protection against spamming the protocol with very small collateral amounts.